ippontech/blog-usa/posts/jhipster-5-release.md

 Blueprints will help you customizing JHipster by providing your own templates, that way you don’t have to fork the main generator and maintain your own version.
 That can be very useful if you want to use a different language for the backend (Kotlin is the best example) or simply provide your own HTML files.

-You can take a look at [jhipster-kotlin](https://github.com/jhipster/jhipster-kotlin) blueprint for the best example.
+You can take a look at the [generator-jhipster-blueprint](https://github.com/jhipster/generator-jhipster-blueprint) generator to get started quickly with blueprints.

-## AWS support
+## Cloud supports
-JHipster already had several cloud deployment options, but for this version, the focus was on AWS.
+JHipster already had several cloud deployment options and this version has improved the support for AWS and has added Google Cloud Support.

+### AWS
 There are now 2 options to deploy on AWS:

 - `aws` for Beanstalk - JHipster creates a new Beanstalk environment and generates all the deployment configuration